 A Liechtenstein liaison office does not have a separate legal personality and it is strictly connected to the parent company.
 The registration of a representative office is simpler that the company incorporation procedure in Liechtenstein, as the foreign company must only notify the Commercial Register about the existence of the liaison office.
 The main requirement to open a liaison office in Liechtenstein is to have a local address which will represent the registered address of the office.

 If you want to open a representative office, our company registration consultants in Liechtenstein can offer information on the documents required to set it up.
-You can also contact us if you want to open a company in Liechtenstein.
+You can also contact us if you are interested in establishing a company in Liechtenstein.